Last month, Tokinomo, the startup designing in-store marketing robots, entered the Japanese market. And that […]

-Kuwait is about to launch its first-ever space mission at the end of June, supported by Bulgarian startup EnduroSat.
+Kuwait is about to launch its first-ever satellite mission at the end of June, supported by Bulgarian space startup EnduroSat.
 This is a major milestone for the Sofia-based deep tech company that engineers, builds, and operates nanosatellites.
 It’s also one of the first opportunities for EnduroSat to present its disruptive shared satellite service to the traditionally hardware-driven space industry.

 The main focus of the Bulgarian-Kuwaiti mission is to introduce innovative space technologies for businesses and science programs, as they will be able to capture signals from the satellite and decipher them, upload code and test their software in flight through this mission.